 How to Apply

 Note that the emphasis of our graduate programs is doctoral level research.
-We no longer offer the Collaborative MSc degree program.
 The default point of entry for an applicant with a qualifying bachelor’s degree is the direct-entry PhD degree program.

 The Department of Astronomy and Astrophysics offers dynamic and competitive doctoral programs which emphasize research.
 Students in our direct-entry PhD are immediately engaged in research in the first year of the program through two consecutive research projects, each under the supervision of a different faculty member.